strangelookingnerd/compuware-strobe-measurement-plugin/README.md

     		  e.g. ces.host.address=127.0.0.1 or ces.host.address=localhost

 2. In the Jenkins system Jenkins/Manage Jenkins/Configure System screen, go to the Common Configurations section.In the Host Connections section, add the same host connection defined in Common Enterprise Services.

 		-	Make sure the description field matches the description in CES.

-    		-	Add the CES URL in the form scheme://host:port    e.g. https://myHost:48226
+		-	Add the CES URL in the format scheme://host:port    e.g. https://myHost:48226

 3. In the Jenkins system, you should define the personal access token from step 1 as secret text in Credentials.
 	Refer to the Jenkins documentation for the Credentials Plugin.